 Nestrans works with the railway industry and Transport Scotland to secure service enhancements, address overcrowding issues and reduced journey times, where appropriate.

-Nestrans is a member of the East Coast Mainline Authorities (ECMA) grouping, which consists of local authorities and Regional Transport partnerships along the route of the London Kings Cross-Aberdeen/Inverness railway and aims to highlight the economic importance of the line and the need for investment to ensure that the economies of the relevant regions continue to prosper.
+Nestrans is a member of Invest East Coast (formally known as the Consortium of East Coast Mainline Authorities (ECMA)) which consists of local authorities and Regional Transport partnerships along the route of the London Kings Cross-Aberdeen/Inverness railway and aims to highlight the economic importance of the line and the need for investment to ensure that the economies of the relevant regions continue to prosper.
 The Group has developed a business case supporting the case for investment and has held Parliamentary events in Edinburgh and London to promote the benefits to the country of investment in the East Coast Line.

 Nestrans has worked to safeguard through trains between Aberdeen and London on the East Coast Main Line.
 This has now been assured by the 2012 announcement for a £4.5 billion Intercity Express Programme to replace ageing Intercity 125 diesel fleet with new higher capacity, more environmentally friendly trains.
 The new fleet of trains, the Virgin ‘Azuma’ will be used on the East Coast from 2018 and will be on of the most advanced trains in the UK.